Overview

 Bookmarks are cleaned up when Blueprint assets are deleted.

-Node Snippets Shift+S / Shift+I
+Node Snippets Shift+Alt+S / Shift+Alt+I

 Save selected nodes as reusable templates that can be quickly inserted into any graph.
 Perfect for commonly used logic patterns, function templates, or node setups.